enovella/enovella.github.io/_posts/2017-05-20-android-owasp-crackmes-level-3.md

 ## 4. Instrumenting native code with `Frida`

-As seen in the reversing of native code part, there was several libc functions, such as `strstr`, performing some checks for `Frida` and `Xposed`.
-Furthermore, the app was also creating threads to seamless check for debuggers or hooking frameworks being attached to the app.
+As seen in the reversing of native code part, there were several libc functions (e.g. `strstr`) performing some checks for `Frida` and `Xposed`.
+Furthermore, the app was also creating threads to seamless check for debuggers or DBI frameworks being attached to the app.
 At this stage, we can plan our strategy on how to bypass these checks.
 A couple of ways came to my mind, either hook `strstr` or `pthread_create`.
-We will walk through in both cases and will show how to place your hooks to achieve the same no matter which hook you chose.
-Notice that in both cases, the app needs to be spawned due to the fact that `Frida` injects its agent within the memory of the app and then it gets de-attached.
+We will walk through in both cases and will show how to place your hooks to achieve the same no matter which hook you choose.
+Notice that in both cases, the app needs to be spawned due to the fact that `Frida` injects its agent within the address space of the app and then it gets de-attached.
 Therefore, anti-debugging checks are not a big issue.

 **Solution 1: Hooking `strstr` and disabling the anti-frida checks**